thedoggybrad/chat/README.md

 Powered by OpenAI ChatGPT API and GPT 3.5 Turbo model

 ## License
-This software uses the standard [MIT License](https://github.com/thedoggybrad/chat/blob/main/LICENSE).
+This software uses the [TheDoggyBrad Chat License](https://github.com/thedoggybrad/chat/blob/main/LICENSE.MD).

 ## Terms for "Fair" Usage
 Since this is an open-source project dedicated to the public domain, I want everyone to be fair to every users of this software.
 Here are my own set of conditions to use this software fairly:<br>